 Texas Disposal Systems is working to ensure that local and state policies impacting waste services are premised on transparency, environmental integrity and fiscal responsibility.
 In Austin, TDS is a stakeholder in the ongoing City Council Waste Management Policy Working Group reform process, launched in April 2017 after the City Council rejected every waste contract proposed by City staff in 2016.

 Of twelve Working Group policy recommendations made in July 2017, none have yet been considered by the full City Council.
 This has left large City waste contracts locked down with current contractors, at increased rates, rather than being rebid to improve performance or save money.
-The most important Working Group recommendation, to reform Austin’s Anti-Lobbying Ordinance to ensure fairness and transparency in the City’s waste contracting process, is expected to be considered by the City Council soon.
+The most important Working Group recommendation, to reform Austin’s Anti-Lobbying Ordinance to ensure fairness and transparency in the City’s waste contracting process, is expected to be considered by the City Council on 6/14/18.

 City Council Waste Management Policy Working Group

 TDS is participating in the ongoing Austin City Council Waste Management Policy Working Group process to develop and adopt reform recommendations for ensuring transparency, environmental integrity and financial responsibility in the City’s management of waste, recyclables, organics and other disposal streams.
-At this time none of the twelve Working Group policy recommendations issued in July 2017 have yet been considered by the full City Council.
+As this time none of the twelve Working Group policy recommendations issued in July 2017 have yet been considered by the full City Council.

 Reforming Austin’s Anti-Lobbying Ordinance